muhammedrahil/How-to-Host-your-Python-Package-on-PyPI/README.md

-# How-to-Host-your-Python-Package-on-PyPI
-How to Host your Python Package on PyPI.
-PyPI is the official Python Packages Index.
-Once you publish it on PyPI, then it can be downloaded via a simple command pip install &lt;package>.
-Life becomes simpler with this one line.
+# Hosting Your Python Package on PyPI

+This guide will help you host your Python package on PyPI, the official Python Package Index.

+## Prerequisites

+Before you begin, ensure you have the following tools installed:
+- Python (>=3.6)
+- pip (Python package installer)
+- twine
+- wheel